Olubayode/Data_Munging/README.md

 Data cleaning and transformation to address the problems identified.
 It many cases, step 1 is then repeated to verify that the cleaning and transformation had the desired effect.
 Construction and evaluation of a machine learning models.
 Visualization of the results will often lead to understanding of further data preparation that is required; going back to

-## step 1.
-In this project, i looked at the following:
+## In this project, i looked at the following:

 Recode character strings to eliminate characters that will not be processed correctly.
 Find and treat missing values.